erman0101883/trello/README.md

  Completed both scenarios
  Those should run
- I left some prints consciously, myabe you want to observe Although the code is working, still some improvements but I dont want to wait and push it.
+ I left some prints consciously, maybe you want to observe Although the code is working, still some improvements but I dont want to wait and push it.